Tennessee Football Prep Polls

 |10

-Others receiving votes: Chuckey-Doak 6.
-Smith County 6.
-Sequatchie County 2.
+Others receiving votes: Chuckey-Doak 14.
+Union County 7.
+Raleigh Egypt 5.
+Fairview 1.
+Dyersburg 1.
 Loudon 1.

 |Division I - Class 2A